WELCOME IN THE NAME OF OUR LORD, JESUS THE CHRIST

 Director of Children's Ministry

 Marie Reny received her Bachelor of Science in Psychology with a focus in child psychology from Davidson College in 2004.
 Since that time she has been working in hospitality and managed two small businesses.
 As the Director of Children's Ministry, Marie is responsible for overseeing the spiritual growth of our children in addition to creating fellowship opportunities for parents and families to grow together and in Christ.
-With over a decade experience in the classroom teaching Sunday School, Marie has a passion for creating an exiting and experiential understanding of God's love and for finding ways for our children to apply it in their own lives.
+With over a decade of experience in the classroom teaching Sunday School, Marie has a passion for creating an exciting and experiential understanding of God's love and for finding ways for our children to apply it in their own lives.

 director of youth ministry